 In 1968, German actor-producer Dieter Geissler had a job for the young Martin Scorsese who was in Amsterdam and had recently filmed some scenes here for his debut Who's That Knocking at My Door (1968).
 Geissler asked the 25-year-old Marty to refine his Dutch Peeping Tom script, which he wanted to produce in the Netherlands.

 A painting falls off the wall in a rented room in Bezeten - Het gat in de muur/Obsessions (Pim de la Parra, 1969).
-The tenant, Nils (Dieter Geissler), a doctorate student in medicine, looks through the little hole in the wall to what happens in his neighbours room.
+The tenant, Nils (Dieter Geissler), a doctorate student in medicine, looks through the little hole in the wall to what is happening in his neighbour's room.

 What he sees makes him forget his textbooks quickly.
 It's not just the sex that generates his curiosity.
 Soon he witnesses events that point towards a crime.
 As he becomes more and more entangled in the web of mystery, his fiancee, Marina (Alexandra Stewart), a young journalist, receives an assignment to report a murder case.